SohamJana11/Java-Microservice---CRUD-Operation/README.md

 # Java-Microservice---CRUD-Operation
 Creating a REST API and performing CRUD operations using an H2 database.
 The responses have been tested and demonstrated through Postman, adhering to a proper microservice folder structure (model, controller, repository).

-model Package - Book Class
+This code defines a Book entity class that will be mapped to a "Books" table in a database.
+The class is annotated with JPA and Lombok annotations to handle database interactions and reduce boilerplate code, respectively.
+The id field is auto-generated and serves as the primary key, while title and author are standard fields representing attributes of the book. model Package - Book Class
 ![Screenshot 2024-06-06 210723](https://github.com/SohamJana11/Java-Microservice---CRUD-Operation/assets/162604344/36973db5-a589-4a48-bf50-e533c654be78)

-repository Package - BookRepo Class
+This code defines a repository interface for managing Book entities.
+By extending JpaRepository, the BookRepo interface inherits several methods for performing CRUD operations, such as saving, deleting, and finding Book entities.
+The @Repository annotation marks it as a Spring Data repository, which allows Spring to detect it during component scanning and enables exception translation.
+This setup significantly reduces the amount of boilerplate code needed to interact with the database. repository Package - BookRepo Class
 ![Screenshot 2024-06-06 210538](https://github.com/SohamJana11/Java-Microservice---CRUD-Operation/assets/162604344/428f0ed5-86f3-404d-b0b3-ddf2594431d0)

-controller Package - BookController Class
+This code defines a RESTful controller for managing Book entities in a microservice.
+It includes methods for retrieving all books, retrieving a book by its ID, adding a new book, updating an existing book, and deleting a book by its ID.
+Each method maps to an HTTP request and returns an appropriate response with HTTP status codes.
+The controller uses BookRepo to interact with the database, leveraging Spring's dependency injection and response entity handling to manage the CRUD operations efficiently. controller Package - BookController Class
 ![Screenshot 2024-06-06 210853](https://github.com/SohamJana11/Java-Microservice---CRUD-Operation/assets/162604344/db05ca28-14b6-45e8-9d48-119b0c30f1ce)